tamagui/tamagui/next.md

+- Switch unstyled - make it so it doesn't do any theme stuff

 - font-family is being output to DOM on text element
 - font weights in css are generating extra variables with "undefined" value if not filled in